Interoperable Communications Technical Assistance Program

-The Interoperable Communications Technical Assistance Program (ICTAP) serves all 56 states and territories and provides direct support to state, local, and tribal emergency responders and government officials through the development and delivery of training, tools, and onsite assistance to advance public safety interoperable communications capabilities.
+The Interoperable Communications Technical Assistance Program (ICTAP) provides direct support to state, local, and tribal emergency responders and government officials across all 56 states and territories through training, tools, and onsite assistance to advance public safety interoperable communications capabilities.

 Technical Assistance Service Offerings

 Technical Assistance support covers all five lanes of the SAFECOM Interoperability Continuum, a tool developed by stakeholders and approved by DHS.
 These services, which are provided at no cost, include instruction and assistance with the planning, governance, operational, and technical aspects of developing and implementing interoperable communications initiatives.